k2view-academy/K2View-Academy/articles/08_globals/02_globals_use_cases.md

 # Using Globals in Fabric

-Globals are predefined global variables that can be accessed by different objects within a Project and are used when the same information is required repeatedly by various Fabric objects.
+Globals are predefined global variables that can be accessed by different objects within a project and are used when the same information is required repeatedly by various Fabric objects.

 A Global can be used either in a map ([Table Population](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/01_table_population_overview.md) of an [LU Table](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/06_LU_tables/01_LU_tables_overview.md) or a Reference Table or Parser) or in a Java code (a [Project function](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/08_project_functions.md) or a Web Service).

 The following scenarios describe how Globals can be used in Fabric objects.

-### How do I Add a Global to a [Table Population](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/01_table_population_overview.md)?
+### How Do I Add a Global to a [Table Population](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/07_table_population/01_table_population_overview.md)?
-1. Go to the **Project Tree**, click **Logical Units** and then click [LU name].
+1. Go to **Project Tree** > **Logical Units** > [LU name].
 2. Click Tables, [Table name] and then click [Table Population].
 3. Click the Objects tab in the right panel of the Table Population working area.
 4. Click Globals and then click the Global in the Globals list.